lucasfth/cv/README.md

 **IT University of Copenhagen**
 _(aug 2021 → jul 2024)_
 Gained a solid software development foundation, focusing on theoretical and practical aspects as well.
 Completed coursework in algorithms, data structures, and software engineering principles.
 Worked on various projects, including a DHI project that involved developing a full-stack web application.
 You can read more about the project [here](https://lucashanson.dk/#project_dhi)

-## Programming languages

-You can see the programming languages I have experience with both on my [webpage](https://lucashanson.dk) and on my [GitHub profile](https://github.com/lucasfth).

 ## Projects